simple-registry/simple-registry/doc/how-to/deploy-docker-compose.md

 # Deploy with Docker Compose

-Deploy Simple-Registry using Docker Compose with persistent storage and TLS.
+Deploy Angos using Docker Compose with persistent storage and TLS.

 ## Prerequisites